amirouche/arew-scheme/manual/user/README.md

 Also, when Babelia consider that the query will take too much time, it will still suggest related queries that will take an appropriate amount of time.

+## Entity recognition

+When Babelia match one or more words to an entity found in the knowledge base, it will display a box that describe what it recognized.

 ## Search Pad